Cauliflower Ranch-Parmesan Baked Bites is amazingly delicious, easy and so versatile.

 One thing is for certain, this recipe will be made over and over again.
 I really do hope that you like this amazing Cauliflower Ranch-Parmesan Baked Bites.

-I hope you all like this one because my family ate a whole head of cauliflower before you could count to 20.
-I actually made about 3 heads of cauliflower, and I must say that I am a bit proud to say that every bit of it was eaten.
+My dear family ate a whole head of cauliflower before you could count to twenty.
+I actually made three big cauliflowers just to test different recipes.
+I must say that I am a bit proud to say that every bit of it was eaten.